anupama14609/matplotlib-exercise/resources.md

 18: Distributed dot plot shows the univariate distribution of points segmented by groups.
 The darker the points, more is the concentration of data points in that region.
 By coloring the median differently, the real positioning of the groups becomes apparent instantly

 19: Box plots are a great way to visualize the distribution, keeping the median, 25th 75th quartiles and the outliers in mind.
 However, you need to be careful about interpreting the size the boxes which can potentially distort the number of points contained within that group.
 So, manually providing the number of observations in each box can help overcome this drawback.

+20: Violin plot is a visually pleasing alternative to box plots.
+The shape or area of the violin depends on the number of observations it holds.
+However, the violin plots can be harder to read and it not commonly used in professional settings.